S'mores Cake Recipe

 Inspired by the popular dessert, this unique and delicious cake combines chocolate graham crackers, and marshmallowy frosting!

 Table of Contents

 Now, a s'more is not a s'more without graham crackers, marshmallows, and chocolate.
 So, any self-respecting s'mores cake must represent this delicious flavor combination.

 There are lots of S'mores Cake recipes floating around, and each one has it's own unique spin.

 For our S'mores Cake, we doctored up our favorite homemade chocolate cake recipe by giving each layer a delicious graham cracker crust.

-This graham cracker layer is a flavorful combination of graham cracker crumbs, butter, and sugar.
+The thin graham cracker layer combines graham cracker crumbs, butter, and sugar.
 The mixture is pressed into the bottom of the pans before adding the chocolate batter.

 Now that we have chocolate and graham crackers accounted for, we need the marshmallows!
 In this case, we decided to go with our light and airy Seven Minute Frosting Recipe!

 This cloud-like favorite frosting has a marshmallowy flavor that works perfectly with this S'mores Cake recipe!

 Assembling the S'Mores Cake